 Codes in category E66 Obesity must only be coded when a diagnosis of obesity is recorded in the medical record.
-Where body mass index (BMI) has been recorded in the medical record, this must not be used to assign a code from category E66.- Obesity.
+Where body mass index (BMI) has been recorded in the medical record, this must not be used to assign a code from category E66.- Obesity, unless a local policy specifically permits the interpretation of BMI.
 A clinical coder must always refer to the responsible consultant to confirm the clinical significance of a test result, e.g. BMI reading and/or relationship to a specific condition.